 This species of mold appears black or dark green and has a unique shine to the surface.
 Some would describe it as slimy-looking, but if it dries it often becomes gray and powder-like.
-The problem is when it comes to black mold identification, the only real way to confirm if it’s the dangerous, toxic species is with a microscope.
+The problem is when it comes to black mold identification, the only real way to confirm if it’s a dangerous, toxic species is with a microscope.
 Many different molds have similar appearance to Stachybotrys atra.
 Only with proper testing by an expert, can the species be accurately identified.

 Low levels of Stachybotrys atra tend not to have any effect on most adults, though if you’re immuno-compromised it’s more likely to cause symptoms.
-Larger volumes of the mold and greater exposure can cause a variety of symptoms sometimes referred to as Toxic Mold Syndrome.
+Larger volumes of mold and greater exposure can cause a variety of symptoms sometimes referred to as Toxic Mold Syndrome.
 Below are some common symptoms.

 - Chronic coughing or sneezing

 - Throat irritation

 - Asthmatic Attacks

 These symptoms usually diminish or clear completely soon after removing the mold and its source.

 Black mold affects animals too.
 While you may not notice a small spot of mold growing in that dark corner of your basement, you can be sure your pet will!
 Their curious nature may lead them to direct contact with the mold, causing illness or other reactions.
 If you have pets, keep an eye out for symptoms and take them to the vet immediately!
 Then contact a professional to inspect and locate the source of your mold and cause of growth.

 There are a few clear signs of house mold that help you identify if your home needs mold remediation:

 Mold gives off a clear smell of mildew.
 Unfortunately, some have come to associate this smell with basements and often don’t realize that a musty smell isn’t normal in a healthy environment.
 Because mold can hide out of plain sight, or often behind walls, it’s not uncommon to get used to the smell instead of realizing something is wrong.